This page contains the opening portion of Chapter 9 from

 This intelligence will reside in three locations.
 First, our individual brains can be improved, and will work much better than before.
 Second, artificial intelligence, resident in all kinds of computing hardware, can jump upwards in capability.
 Third, the aggregate intelligence of whole societies of people can be upgraded, allowing groups to draw on collective insight to solve problems that would previously have defeated them.

 None of this will take place automatically.
 Nor will increases in intelligence necessarily lead to beneficial scenarios, rather than to deadly scenarios.
-As with all the other spheres of abundance discussed in this Manifesto, the actual outcome will depend critically on choices taken by humanity over the next few years.
+As with all the other spheres of abundance discussed in this Invitation, the actual outcome will depend critically on choices taken by humanity over the next few years.

 A key complication is that merely becoming more intelligent is no guarantee that someone will become wiser.
 Far from it.
 Some of the world’s nastiest politicians are evidently highly intelligent; likewise some of the world’s most ruthless criminals.
 A given quantity of intelligence can be applied in service of any number of different goals – including destructive goals as well as constructive goals.
 Intelligence can be deployed to confuse and mislead – to cajole and bamboozle.
 Greater intelligence gives people greater ability to accomplish whatever objectives they have already decided to pursue – and greater ability to find clever justifications to promote those objectives.